corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/status-constraints.md

 {{< figure zoom="../resources/cdl-agreement-smart-contract-status-constraints.png" width="1000" title="Click to zoom image in new tab/window" >}}

-In the Agreement example use case, Status constraints are used to show which state properties must be populated for a particular status.
+In the Agreement example use case, status constraints are used to show which state properties must be populated for a particular status.
 In particular, the aim is to:

 * Mandate that rejectionReason and rejectedBy are set to null when in the PROPOSED status.
 * Mandate that rejectionReason and rejectedBy are filled in when in the REJECTED status.